-It’s Independence Day and That’s What We Should Call It!
+It’s Independence Day and We Should Call It That!

 Most people only know it as the Fourth of July.
 A day for picnics, flag waving parades, and fireworks.
 When I grew up most people referred to it as Independence Day.
 I wish we would still call it that, today.

 Independence Day says what the day is.
 The Fourth of July is just one of 31 days in the month.
 It tells us nothing about what the day is all about.
 This country fought for its independence from England and it is that independence that makes us the most envied country in the world.
 I wonder just how many Americans actually think about our independence when they shoot off their fireworks.
 I suspect it is very few.